Dr. Jennifer J. Stiegler-Balfour

 I earned a Ph.D. in Cognitive Psychology as well as a M.S.T. in College Teaching from the University of New Hampshire and have been a faculty member at the University of New England since 2010.
-Originally from Stuttgart, Germany, my husband and I have made the coast of Maine our home.
-Our son Liam was born in January 2013, and we are adapting quickly to life as new parents.
+Originally from Stuttgart, Germany, I have been living in the US for more than 15 years and my husband and I have made the coast of Maine our home.
+We have two sons, Liam and Mason, and love to travel, bake and take walks on the beach.

 Undergraduate Research Assistants:

-Benjamin Katz, Psychology Major – Class of 2017
+Sarah Hendrix, Psychology Major – Class of 2019

-Emily Boulton, Psychology Major – Class of 2016
+Courtney Parent, Psychology Major – Class of 2019

-Lauren Hayden, Psychology Major – Class of 2016
+Ellie Leighton, Psychology Major – Class of 2019